dfxyz/CandyPaper.vim/README.md

-CandyPaper - A Dark Theme for Vim
+CandyPaper - A Dark Color Scheme for Vim
 ================================================================================

 CandyPaper is a dark color scheme for **Vim** and **GVim** inspired by